imbo/imboclient-php/docs/index.rst

     echo 'Image added, identifier: ' . $response['imageIdentifier'];

-This is the identifier you will use when generating URL's to the image later on.
+This is the identifier you will use when generating URLs to the image later on.
 The response also has some other information that you might find useful:

 ``(string) imageIdentifier``
     As mentioned above, the ID of the added image.